lohjine/opencaptcha/README.md

 * response (required): OpenCaptcha response token that was submitted
 * site_secret (required): Your SITE_SECRET
-* ip (optional): IP of user who submitted the form.
-If provided, this will be used to assess bot activity.

 The endpoint will return a JSON with the following two fields: